annedenbesten/project-16/README.md

 As Canu runs on lisa, a Canu version provided by the server through pre2019 biorunner.
 This version of canu has been run both locally and on the grid.
 Scripts and slurms are provided in..

 Ultimately, the genome was assembled by Canu present on galaxy.eu.
 The following settings were used:
+Assembly with canu can be attempted through multiple paths, by conda, pre2019 biorunner and the binary release,the latter is advised to use by canu.
+Script using to run the

+Using conda for running canu enables the use of the latest version of the tool.
+For this instance, version 2.0.
+While running Canu using the HeLa CaSki minION reads, data provided by canu was also used to detect possible errors.
+E.coli sequenced by minION was used as data, along with the command stated in the Canu tutorial.
+The scripts and slurms show a mhap precompute job failed.

+As Canu runs on lisa, a Canu version provided by the server through pre2019 biorunner.
+Due to the Canu of pre2019 biorunner, it is not able to run Canu on the grid, as can be seen in the slurms of the scripts.

+Ultimately, the genome was assembled by Canu present on galaxy.eu.
+The following settings were used:
 ```
 Input files                                                                    Trimmed minION reads in fastQ format
 Mode                                                                           Nanopore-raw